cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 Currently, you have to edit such lists in *build* scripts.
 We may change it later.

 ## Use Your Own Front End Stacks

+If you are not satisfied with builtin front end stacks, you may introduce your own.
+Nevertheless, you require to write your own build scripts to manage assets.